WNTZ-TV

-WNTZ-TV (channel 48) is a television station licensed to Natchez, Mississippi, United States (which is technically part of the Jackson television market), but serving the Alexandria, Louisiana area as an affiliate of Fox and MyNetworkTV.
+WNTZ-TV (channel 48) is a television station licensed to Natchez, Mississippi, United States, serving the Alexandria, Louisiana, area as an affiliate of Fox and MyNetworkTV.
 The station is owned by Nexstar Media Group, and has studios on Parliament Drive in Alexandria.
 Its main transmitter is located near Jonesville, Louisiana, with two low-power translators in Alexandria and Leesville.
+Although Natchez is part of the Jackson, Mississippi, television market, which receives Fox programming from WDBD, WNTZ-TV is assigned by Nielsen to the Alexandria market.

 WNTZ's master control operation was located in Lafayette at the studios of then-sister stations KADN-TV and KLAF-LD from 1991 until July 2015.
 It was then moved to the Baton Rouge studios of NBC affiliate WVLA-TV, fellow Fox affiliate WGMB-TV, CW affiliate WBRL-CD and independent station KZUP-CD.

 History

 First incarnation of WNTZ

 WNTZ was granted its license to Louisiana state senator Bill Atkins of Jonesville, via his company MSLA Broadcasting, on January 31, 1985, and signed on the air on November 16.

 WNTZ began as an independent station, with a special on The Honeymooners serving as its inaugural program.
 Advertised as "Your Channel by the River", WNTZ's original programming consisted of local and syndicated programming exclusively to the Miss-Lou area, which covered a larger broadcasting footprint into Mississippi than exists today.
-The station originally had only news updates but was broadcasting full scheduled newscasts by 1988 at 5:30 and 10:00 p.m.
+The station originally had only news updates but was broadcasting full scheduled newscasts by 1988 at 5:30 and 10 p.m.
 Its original studios were located at 26 Colonel John Pitchford Parkway (then 625 Beltline Highway) in Natchez, Mississippi.

 WNTZ's fortunes quickly eroded, and it was placed in bankruptcy for the first time around 1986.
 During the bankruptcy proceedings, there were unsuccessful attempts to sell the station to new owners.
 In 1987, the Federal Savings and Loan Insurance Corporation (FSLIC) seized the Sunbelt Federal Bank of Baton Rouge, which had foreclosed on a loan to Atkins and had held the station's assets.
 After a yearlong attempt to sell channel 48 failed, the FSLIC took it dark on April 8, 1988.
 The station remained silent for three years until 1991 when the station's license was sold to businessman Charles Chatelain and his company, Delta Media Corporation, both based in Lafayette, Louisiana.